karm435/receiptly.github.io/_pages/termsofuse.md

 ## Data security and privacy {#privacy}

 Receipt information and images you create remain on your device.
 On iPhone and iPad they can optionally sync through your personal iCloud account if you enable that feature.
 On Android they stay on that device and do not sync with iPhone or iCloud.
 Receiptly does not provide a hosted account for your receipt library.
 Optional Smart Scan and Gmail integration have the data flows described in the [Privacy Policy](/privacypolicy/).
-Gmail source emails and original attachments are not automatically kept with imported receipts; the fields you save follow the same storage and iCloud settings as other receipts.
+Gmail source emails and original attachments are not automatically kept with imported receipts; the fields and import marker you save follow the same storage and iCloud settings as other receipts.

 ## Changes {#changes}